-All applicants to the J.D. program must take the Law School Admission Test (LSAT) or the Graduate Records Exam (GRE).
+All applicants to the J.D. program must take the Law School Admission Test (LSAT) or the Graduate Record Exam (GRE).
 LSAT or GRE scores taken within the past 5 years are considered valid.

-If you apply with a LSAT, must also register for LSAC’s Credential Assembly Service and have all undergraduate and graduate transcripts sent to LSAC.
+All applicants – whether applying with the LSAT or GRE – must also register for LSAC’s Credential Assembly Service and have all undergraduate and graduate transcripts sent to LSAC.